 Timrå has rebounded after a heavy slump.
 Versus MoDo we started out really good but fell through in the second period.
 The match ends 3-3 after full time but Timrå got a quick goal insudden death.
 The match had a playoff feel between two rival teams who both are just outside the playoffs right now.
 Against Skelleftea who are on steady ground in standings, Timrå had a chance to inch closer to a playoff spot.
 But they started the match very weak and in a disadvantageous position with 0-2.
 Timrå worked hard to make it 2-2 but ended up losing 2-3, very reminiscent of what Edmonton did against Dallas.
 As a team Timrå had a very uneven showing where one line was excellent while the others remained anonymous.

 He has played on the teams best line which has been behind four of the team's six goals in those two games.
+He did a fabulous "coast-to-coast" drive on the team's first goal against MoDo, where the former Binghampton-defenseman Mattias Karlsson finished on the rebound.
 Since then he has been pointless, but has pushed on and created chances.
 On the five on three PP's, he 's been replaced because the coach wanted a righthanded shot at his position.

 Statistics: 0 goals, 1 assist, 6 shots.
 Playing time: 15:12 (MoDo), 19:08 (Skellefteå).